asusjax222-gif/Gradebook-analyzer/Grade book analyzer/readme.md

 How many students are in the class?
 3

 Enter name for student 1: Alice
-Enter marks for Alice: 78
+Enter marks for Ram: 78

 Enter name for student 2: Bob
-Enter marks for Bob: 92
+Enter marks for Shyam: 92

 Enter name for student 3: Carol
-Enter marks for Carol: 56
+Enter marks for Luffy: 56

 Statistical Analysis:
 Average: 75.33